thecodedproject/gopkg/README.md

   * `Lint([]FileContents, extraLints []func([]FileContents)error) error`

   * Include:
-    * Add required imports
+    * Change Add required imports to not include the import for the current file import path
     * Sort imports
-    * Add import aliases
     * Check for TypeUnnamedLiteral (not in funcs/type defs)
     * Sort FileContents